ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 attitude error.
 So there is a feature called the integrator that continually sums the rate errors which effectively calculates the error in attitude.
 The I gain is multiplied by the integrator and summed with the other outputs of the rate controller.
-The integrator is limited by the ATC_RATE_RLL_IMAX in roll and ATC_RATE_PIT_IMAX in pitch.
-When ground speed is less than 5 m/s, the integrator is leaked off (reduced at a specified rate) and another parameter, ATC_RATE_RLL_ILMI and ATC_RATE_PIT_ILMI, only lets it leak off so much.
+The integrator is limited by the ATC_RAT_RLL_IMAX in roll and ATC_RAT_PIT_IMAX in pitch.
+When ground speed is less than 5 m/s, the integrator is leaked off (reduced at a specified rate) and another parameter, ATC_RAT_RLL_ILMI and ATC_RAT_PIT_ILMI, only lets it leak off so much.
 If the ILMI, or integrator leak minimum, is zero then the integrator will not be allowed to grow and the attitude will not be driven to exactly match the software’s predicted attitude.
 However, if this is non zero or large enough for